jameskentTX/ng2-named-router-outlets/README.md

 Application compiles now.
 And is using Angular 4.3.6.
 Use yarn to install packages.
 I deleted tests in bio and speaker-list components.
-Made a few other changes.
+Made changes in angular-cli.json and package.json.